 Uncontrolled growth of cells lining the breast lobules or ducts can cause breast cancer.
 It can spread to other parts of the body if left untreated.
 Most of these cases occur in women, but men can also occasionally be diagnosed with it.
 It can begin in either one or both of the breasts.

-Breast cancer may originate in different parts of the breast.
+This cancer may originate in different parts of the breast.
 The three significant tissue structures of the breast include lobules, ducts, and connective tissue.
 Lobules are the glands that generate milk.
 Ducts transport milk from the breast to the nipples.
 Connective tissue consists of fibrous and fatty tissue that supports breast cells.
-Breast cancer usually starts in the ducts or lobules and spreads to other body parts through blood and lymph vessels.
+It usually starts in the ducts or lobules and spreads to other body parts through blood and lymph vessels.
 Breast cancer is said to have metastasized when it spreads to other parts of the body.

 Breast cancer is of two types: invasive and non-invasive.
-Some non-invasive cancers take time to grow, while invasive cancers are more aggressive.
+Some non-invasive forms take time to grow, while invasive cancers are more aggressive.
 Non-invasive breast cancer types (ductal carcinoma in situ) are confined to the ducts and do not invade the surrounding tissues.
 The biological makeup, tumor size, and cancer stage may determine how aggressive a tumor is.

 IDC is a type of breast cancer that begins in a milk duct (the tubes in the breast that transport milk to the nipple) and spreads to other regions of the breast.
 It may spread to other places of the body over time or metastasize.
 This type is the most prevalent kind of breast cancer.